padolsey/sonic.js/README.md

 Square demo: http://padolsey.net/p/Sonic/repo/demo/square.html

+### How does it work?

+Sonic works by drawing a shape (by default a square, `fillRect`) at tiny intervals along a pre-defined path.
+You define the path via the `path` option:

-Drawing methods are specified in `path` like so:
+Drawing methods are specified in the `path` array like so:

     [methodName, arguments...]